Does Cashews cause gas?

 This page is educational, not medical advice.
 Sudden, severe, or persistent symptoms deserve professional care.

-Why Cashews may trigger symptoms
+Why Cashews may feel difficult

 Gas can build when fermentable carbohydrates reach the large intestine and gut bacteria break them down.
 The same food may feel fine one day and harder during a sensitive week.

-For IBS-sensitive people, the total meal matters.
+For people with IBS, the total meal matters.
 A food can feel different when it is paired with wheat, dairy, beans, sugar alcohols, large portions, alcohol, or a stressful day.

 Common symptoms people watch